 Communicate with your supervisor openly, particularly if you encounter problems.

 Honor the terms which you agreed upon, including starting and ending dates.

-Note to Students on an F-1 Visa: The deadline for submitting Co-op and CPT forms to the Office of International Programs for the Summer semester is October 4, 2017.
+Note to Students on an F-1 Visa: The deadline for submitting Co-op and CPT forms to the Office of International Programs for the Fall semester is October 4, 2017.